kobildeveloper/OIDC-angular/README.md

 3. Once `node_modules` are installed and RUN `npm run start` to start execution of `ng serve`.
 Because `ng serve` command builds your app and serves it locally
 4. Once the app is compiled successfully, Go to browser and open `http://localhost:4200` you will be automatically redirected to `http://localhost:4200/auth`
 5. You can configure your OIDC related information in ```src/app/login/login.component.ts``` and ```src/app/auth/auth.component.ts``` paths
-6. Make sure you replace `your-midentity-box-oidc-tenant-id` with your TenantID and `your-midentity-box-oidc-app-client-id` with your ClientID  when you created your OpenId Connect app via the mIDentity One portal.
+6. Make sure you replace `your-midentity-box-oidc-tenant-id` with your TenantID and `your-midentity-box-oidc-app-client-id` with your ClientID  when you created your OpenId Connect app via the mIDentity Box portal.
 7. Change `{partnerid}.{hostname}` to match the sub-domain by mIDentity Box portal.

 **Note:**